WHO announces new expert group to investigate origins of covid-19 and other outbreaks

 Those in the group will serve, unpaid, for two-year terms, with the possibility of having their time on the body extended.

-The aim is for the team to meet once a week, with outside experts receiving some invites, though all meetings will be confidential.
-SAGO will be a permanent fixture for WHO and ready to step in when there are other, post-covid, outbreaks.
+The aim is for the team to meet once a week, with outside experts receiving some invitations, although all meetings will be confidential.
+SAGO is envisioned as a permanent fixture for the WHO, ready to step in when there are other, post-covid outbreaks.

 “I would have loved for SAGO to have existed when MERS emerged in 2012,” Van Kerkhove said, referring to the first known cases of Middle East respiratory syndrome, a disease that has killed roughly 800 people.